 Seasonal Precipitation Outlook

-Several agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period August-September-October 2015 This was done by using the data set for the period 1979-June 2015, along with Global Models, Observations.
+Several agro-meteorological stations across the country were used to make the seasonal precipitation forecast for the period December 2015-January-Febraury 2016 This was done by using the data set for the period 1979 to October 2015, along with Global Models, Observations.
 Climate Predictability Tool (CPT) and Subjective Input.

 The forecast is issued in the form of terciles probabilities of above normal, normal and below normal.
 The probabilities add up to 100%.